How a hospitality startup built an Android app that relies on web content to dramatically increase user engagement and keep file size low

 Founded in 2013, OYO Rooms has become one of India's largest hospitality companies, with hotels across hundreds of cities in more than 80 countries.
 That success came in part from making their online reservation experience as fast and easy as possible.

-To reduce the Android app's footprint on users' devices while keeping the benefits of the native experience, the team decided to turn to Trusted Web Activities (TWAs).
+To reduce the Android app's footprint on users' devices while keeping the benefits of the Android experience, the team decided to turn to Trusted Web Activities (TWAs).

 What's a TWA?

-Why create a TWA rather than a native app?
+Why create a TWA rather than a platform-specific app?

 More and more Android apps are delivering content from developers' own websites.
-TWAs acknowledge that reality by offering the best of the native and web app worlds:
+TWAs acknowledge that reality by offering the best of the platform-specific and web app worlds:

 - They offer the performance and features of Chrome.